dkelly255/PP4-Fantasy-Football-Centre/README.md

 ### 8. Heroku Javascript/Static File bug - messaging

-When breaking out my javascript code into a separate file `base.js` to keep separate from my `base.html` template, I encountered a bug where the mesage functionality would continue to behave as expected in the development server/githubport-8000 browser, but would behave differently in the Heroku deployment.
+When breaking out my javascript code into a separate file `base.js` to keep separate from my `base.html` template, I encountered a bug where the message functionality would continue to behave as expected in the development server/githubport-8000 browser, but would behave differently in the Heroku deployment.
 Specifically, the notification messages would appear as expected in Heroku, but would not disappear again despite being specified to do so by the javascript code in `base.js` via the code below:

 ```
 <script src="../static/js/base.js"></script>